uharika77/CalConnect-App/README.md

 cd calendar-app-backend
 npm install

-Create a .env file in the calendar-app-backend directory and add the following:
+- Create a .env file in the calendar-app-backend directory and add the following:

 GOOGLE_CLIENT_ID=your_client_id

 GOOGLE_CLIENT_SECRET=your_client_secret

 REDIRECT_URI=your_redirect_uri

 PORT=5001

-Start the backend server:
+- Start the backend server:
+-
 node server.js

 3️⃣ Frontend Setup

 cd ../calendar-app-frontend

 npm install

 npm start

 # 🎯 Usage
-1.Open http://localhost:3000 in your browser.
+1. Open http://localhost:3000 in your browser.

-2.Click Login with Google to authenticate.
+2. Click Login with Google to authenticate.

-3.View and filter your Google Calendar events.
+3. View and filter your Google Calendar events.

 # 📌 To-Do & Future Enhancements

--Add event creation functionality
+- Add event creation functionality

--Improve UI/UX with better styling
+- Improve UI/UX with better styling

--Deploy the application for public access
+- Deploy the application for public access